-East Kilbride & District Housing Association made a surplus of £633,729 (2012: £427,243) during the year.
+East Kilbride & District Housing Association made a surplus of £620,395 (2014: £520,717) during the year.
 The surplus was made by East Kilbride & District Housing Association after investment in 34 replacement kitchens and 4 bathroom suites, along with 43 replacement external doors.
-East Kilbride and District Housing Association is in a strong financial position with £1.1 million deposited as cash funds.
-The Association's long term projections show that the Association is in a strong financial position to meet its SHQS commitments.
+East Kilbride and District Housing Association is in a strong financial position with £2 million deposited as cash funds.
+The Association's long term projections show that the Associationis in a strong financuak position to carry out improvements to its properties.
 East Kilbride & District Housing Association continues to have a substantial major repair investment programme with further replacement kitchens, windows, and gas central heating proposed within the next financial year along with continuation of the cyclical painting contract.
-We have set aside substantial funds over the next five years to meet our commitments under the Scottish Housing Quality Standards.
 Cash surpluses will continue to be made, subject to our planned major repair programme over the next few years.